DavyShaw/Shopalize/README.md

 As part of the project the following was undertaken:

-- Setting up of a Python web scraper that parsed JSON data and added it to an AWS RDS MySQL instance
-- Development and hosting of Python Flask application via AWS EC2 instance
-- Use of DublinBikes and OpenWeatherMaps APIs
-- Use of AWS S3 for backup storage
+- Developed a list application that allows users to store items
+- Intergrated Google Cloud Vision API for text analysis
+- Stored receipts locally using SQLite

 ## Application Screenshots
 Main Screen on Login - Colour of screen changes based upon the users current monthly spend compared to their average monthly spend.